 ZAP-70 is important in T-cell signaling and in T-cell selection in the thymus.
 ZAP-70 deficiency causes T-cell activation defects.

-Patients who have ZAP-70 deficiency present during infancy or early childhood with recurrent infections similar to those in severe combined immunodeficiency (SCID—see Severe Combined Immunodeficiency (SCID)); however, they live longer, and the deficiency may not be diagnosed until they are several years old.
+Patients who have ZAP-70 deficiency present during infancy or early childhood with recurrent infections similar to those in severe combined immunodeficiency (SCID); however, they live longer, and the deficiency may not be diagnosed until they are several years old.

-Diagnosis is similar to that for SCID.
+Diagnosis of ZAP-70 deficiency is similar to that for SCID.

 ZAP-70 deficiency may be suspected in older children with a history of recurrent infections or other characteristic manifestations.
 Complete blood count, including absolute WBC count and differential, is done; immunoglobulin levels are measured.
 Responses to mitogens and to standard vaccine antigens are determined to evaluate WBC and antibody function.

 The disorder is considered in patients with the following: